 Receivables from contracts with customers are recorded when the right to consideration becomes unconditional, generally when control of the product has been transferred to the customer.
-Receivables from contracts with customers were $92.4 million and $121.2 million as of September 30, 2020 and December 31, 2019, respectively, and are reported in accounts receivable - oil and natural gas sales on the consolidated balance sheets.
+Receivables from contracts with customers were $119.9 million and $121.2 million as of December 31, 2020 and December 31, 2019, respectively, and are reported in accounts receivable - oil and natural gas sales in the accompanying consolidated balance sheets.
 The Company currently has no assets or liabilities related to its revenue contracts, including no upfront or rights to deficiency payments.

 Prior-Period Performance Obligations

 The Company records revenue in the month production is delivered to the purchaser.
 However, settlement statements for certain sales may be received for 30 to 90 days after the date production is delivered, and as a result, the Company is required to estimate the amount of production that was delivered to the purchaser and the price that will be received for the sale of the product.
 The differences between the estimates and the actual amounts for product sales is recorded in the month that payment is received from the purchaser.
-For the nine months ended September 30, 2020, revenue recognized in the reporting period related to performance obligations satisfied in prior reporting periods was not material.
+For the year ended December 31, 2020, revenue recognized in the reporting period related to performance obligations satisfied in prior reporting periods was not material.

 The entire disclosure of revenue from contract with customer to transfer good or service and to transfer nonfinancial asset.
 Includes, but is not limited to, disaggregation of revenue, credit loss recognized from contract with customer, judgment and change in judgment related to contract with customer, and asset recognized from cost incurred to obtain or fulfill contract with customer.
 Excludes insurance and lease contracts.